manuel12/automation-practice/README.md

 Each bucket of functionality has its own wiki section in this repository, where their description, user stories and test case names are displayed.

-Note: It's important to mention that since there are no available requirement documents outlining the functionality of this site I will create user stories and test cases based on the obvious and intuitive functionality and also based on the functionality of similar ecommerce shops.
+Note: It's important to mention that since there are no available requirement documents outlining the functionality of this site I will create user stories and test cases based on the obvious and intuitive functionality and also based on the functionality of similar e-commerce shops.

-Thinks like register and login functionality should work as expected.
+Things like register and login functionality should work as expected.
 Things like catalogue and shopping cart will also be assume to work as they do on other sites.
-Also for example, any existing UI be assumed to have a functionality, if "filter" input elements exist on catalogue then filter functionality will be assumed to be expected, if sort buttons exist on catalogue, then sort functionality will be expected, and so on.
-All of the UI present will be assumed to function intuitively as it would work on a similar ecommerce shop, like amazon.com, and will have corresponding user stories and test cases outlining it's functionality.
+Also for example, any existing UI will be assumed to have a functionality, if "filter" input elements exist on the catalogue then filter functionality will be assumed to be expected, if sort buttons exist on the catalogue, then sort functionality will be expected, and so on.
+All of the UI present will be assumed to function intuitively as it would work on a similar e-commerce shop, like [amazon.com](http://www.amazon.com/), and will have corresponding user stories and test cases outlining it's functionality.

 At the bottom of each wiki page there are links to both the spreadsheet test cases and the test scripts belonging to them: